Repairing Corrupt DJI Video Files

 I ran your software to repair my file, but when I played the repaired file with the VLC media player, the video was very jerky.
 What's the problem?

-Make sure that you download the latest version of VLC; available from
+Make sure that you're running version 2.2.8 of VLC; available from

 I'm on a Mac.
 When I tried running the pre-built "djifix" Mac OS X application binary, I got an "Illegal instruction" error.
 What's the problem?